jclement/jclement/contents/articles/2015/gpg-smartcard/index.md

 ### Taming the gnome-keyring
 gnome-keyring is the bain of my existance...
 It takes over the role of ssh-agent / gpg-agent with a broken implementation that doesn't support smart cards.
 In addition, because it's now started through upstart, it's really [hard](https://bugs.launchpad.net/ubuntu/+source/gnome-keyring/+bug/884856) to [turn off](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=760102).

+This would manifest itself by making "gpg --card-status" fail for non-root users.
+Killing gnome-keyring and trying again made it clear that gnome-keyring was causing the issue and now device permissions.

 There are nuggets of information all over the Internet that suggest by modifying the gnome-keyring-*.desktop files you can disable SSH and GPG support in gnome-keyring.
 Unfortunately, it seems like (under Xubuntu at least) this isn't sufficient.
 The first gnome app that gets nudged seems to cause gnome-keyring to start with all the components enabled.

 The way I've managed to resolve it is: